Curtin-Open-Knowledge-Initiative/coki-ries/docs/installation.md

 * bigquery.tables.update
 * bigquery.jobs.create

 Once you have your keyfile, store it in a safe location outside the project directory (to avoid accidentally committing it to version control).
-The keyfile should be in JSON format and look something like this:
+The keyfile should be in JSON format and should look something like this:

 ```json
 {